Unreduced Persistence Diagrams for Topological Machine Learning: Machine learning performance

-\textbf{Feature importance for f-MNIST classification.} We also conducted a feature importance analysis with the f-MNIST dataset to further investigate what differences captured by FR and L1 PDs contribute to differences in testing performance for this data set.
+We also conducted a feature importance analysis with the f-MNIST dataset to further investigate what differences captured by FR and L1 PDs contribute to differences in testing performance for this data set.
 First, we simplified the experiment to make the FR and L1 models easier to compare.

 Using initial testing performances, we identified that the 2-class pair which most improved performance using L1 PDs as opposed to FR PDs was class 5 (sandals) vs class 7 (sneakers).
 We then trained L1 and FR random forest classification models as in the original experiment with persistence image vectorization and an 80\%/20\% training/testing split of the whole f-MNIST data set.
-The PI vectorization hyperparameters used were the same for both the L1 and FR models and were manually chosen based on simple properties of the filtration (e.g. all persistence pairs occupied the $[0,1]^2$ region of the birth-persistence plane).
+The PI vectorization hyperparameters used were the same for both the L1 and FR models and were manually chosen based on simple properties of the filtration (e.g., all persistence pairs occupied the $[0,1]^2$ region of the birth-persistence plane).

-As a further regularization, the original 800 dimensional vectorizations were mean-centered, scaled by standard deviation in the standard way, and projected onto the first 13 principal components (PCs) determined from the training data before classification. \Cref{fig:feature_importance_setup} provides an overview of these experiment modifications.
+As a further regularization, the original 800 dimensional vectorizations were mean-centered, scaled by standard deviation in the standard way, and projected onto the first 13 principal components (PCs) determined from the training data before classification.
 The first 13 PCs were chosen as the minimum number which accounted for over 90\% of the variance in the FR vectorizations of the training data.

-Note that training does not change any model parameters except for centering and scaling until after the vectorization step. \Cref{fig:ClassDifferenceAndFeatureImportance} records differences between average PIs for sandals and sneakers after centering and scaling but before PCA projection.
+Note that training does not change any model parameters except for centering and scaling until after the vectorization step.
+The top portion of \Cref{fig:fmnist_FI_and_APS}(c) and \Cref{fig:DifferenceBetweenClasses} record differences between average PIs for sandals and sneakers after centering and scaling but before PCA projection.